 Every half term, teachers use Tapestry to assess the children in all areas, identifying any concerns and adding reflections and next steps.
 Staff use this 'formative assessment' to aid planning and identify any need for interventions.
 Where necessary, results will be discussed with parents.
-The Early Years SENCo also tracks specific children's progress in order to inform her planning and interventions, setting up Individual Education Plans if necessary.
+The Head of Learning Support will also track specific children's progress in order to inform her planning and interventions, setting up Individual Education Plans if necessary.